yancyvance/cop3330/interfaces/students/README.md

 - `MainApp.java`: The entry point of the project.

 ## Compiling the Project
-The `.class` files indicate that these files were not modified, but they are necessary for the project to compile.
-You can simply copy and paste them into the same directory to compile the project.
-Alternatively, if needed, you can retrieve the corresponding `.java` files from a previous version.

-**Note:** The files `CourseList.class` and `StudentList.class` are intentionally not included.
+The files `CourseList.java` and `StudentList.java` are intentionally not included.
 Can you think about why that might be?